-Anxiety & Depression: How Your GP Can Help
+Anxiety & Depression: How A Mental Health Professional Can Help

 From time to time, most adults feel stressed, worried or sad.
 However, when these feelings last for long periods of time, such as days, weeks or months, it’s likely that you are experiencing anxiety or depression.
-Understanding the signs of these conditions and checking in with a trusted GP can help you get things back on track.
+In any one year, around 1 million Australian adults have depression, and over 2 million have anxiety.
+Understanding the signs of these conditions and gaining help from a psychologist, counsellor or other mental health professional can help you get things back on track.

-When to see a GP about anxiety and depression
+Before seeing a mental health professional – ask your GP about anxiety and depression

 You may find it difficult to recognise the early signs of anxiety or depression, and they can present differently in different people.
 Common early signs can include one or more of the following:

 - Feeling like you’re in a constant state of upset

 - You’ve lost interest in work, sports or activities you once enjoyed

 - Feeling deeply stressed or agitated most of the time

 If you experience any of these symptoms, you can check in with your GP.
 Most Australian GPs are trained to recognise the signs and symptoms of anxiety and depression.
 They can make a diagnosis of your condition and also check for any physical health problems or medications that may be making your symptoms worse.